jgav1/OdinProjectLandingPage/README.md

-This project's goal is to match the ./images/01.png layout and styles.
+Please render in a PC, as it still is not reactive.🤣 This project's goal is to match the ./images/01.png layout and styles.
 Styles can be found in the ./images/02.png file.
 Further details can be found in: https://www.theodinproject.com/lessons/foundations-landing-page